-How to Minimize Your Taxable Income
+How to Minimize Your LLC’s Taxable Income

-First-time self-employed investors may face several tax burdens when starting their new business.
+Self-employed business owners may face several tax burdens when starting their new business.
 Below are some saving techniques that could help maximize your profits at tax time.

 Utilize Above-the-Line Deductions

-Pay Taxes On Time
+Pay Taxes on Time

 Self-employed individuals are mandated by the IRS to pay their designated taxes quarterly.
-Fail to comply and you will be subjected to penalties and potentially high fines.
+Fail to comply, and you will be subjected to penalties and potentially high fines.

 Save Funds for the Tax Season

-Know What Taxes You Need to Pay, and When
+Know What Taxes You Need to Pay

 Incorporate Your Business